In the film Is Seaweed Trawling Sustainable the documents and references are numbered.

 It is interesting to note that the paper identifies that the conditions are never perfect so much more would be needed anyway but why so much?

-In fact over 100 times more is harvested making it clear that something is seriously wrong – why would the company concerned be so keen to harvest in sensetive areas such as bird reserves if they did not have to?
+In fact over 100 times more is harvested making it clear that something is seriously wrong – why would the company concerned be so keen to harvest in sensitive areas such as bird reserves if they did not have to?

 Surely the negative publicity would be bad for business?